Prismatic cohomology relative to $\delta$-rings: Introduction

 where $(\bZ,\geq)$ denotes the poset with the additive symmetric monoidal structure and $\bZ$ denotes the set with the additive symmetric monoidal structure.
 Completeness means that for fixed grading the inverse limit in the poset direction vanishes; \item $N$ is another complete filtered, graded $\bE_\infty$-algebra over $A$ which is constant in non-positive filtration weights;

-\item $c$ is a $\varphi_A$-semilinear map of graded $A$ algebras $H^{\geq 0} \to N^{\geq 0}$;\footnote{In fact, $c$ carries slightly more structure which we will suppress for simplicity here.} \item $\varphi$ is a map of graded filtered algebras $N \to \mathrm{sh}(H)$ over $A$ where $\mathrm{sh}$ is the shearing of $H$ defined as changing the filtration degree by subtracting the grading degree. \end{itemize} \end{enumerate} \end{remark}
+\item $c$ is a $\varphi_A$-semilinear map of graded $A$ algebras $H^{\geq 0} \to N^{\geq 0}$ with certain extra structure which we will suppress for simplicity here; \item $\varphi$ is a map of graded filtered algebras $N \to \mathrm{sh}(H)$ over $A$ where $\mathrm{sh}$ is the shearing of $H$ defined as changing the filtration degree by subtracting the grading degree. \end{itemize} \end{definition}